 You don’t have to keep playtime inside.
 Enjoy the sunset after work by playing in the backyard, wrestling in the grass, or throwing the frisbee.

-If your dog isn’t one to fetch or play tug-of-war, here are some exercises and game ideas to play:
+If your dog isn’t one to fetch or play tug-of-war, you have plenty of fun outdoor and indoor exercise options:

 - Go swimming.